-Suggested Activities for Stage 1 Alzheimer's
+Suggested Activities for Early Stage Alzheimer's

 There are seven stages of Alzheimer’s disease, according to the Alzheimer’s Association, and each stage has different needs for the in-home caregiver.